October 6, 2021

 Medicare Part C

 Some Medicare Advantage plans (also called Medicare Part C) offer dental coverage.
-Medicare Part C is available through various private providers.
+Medicare Part C is available through various private insurance carriers.
 Each state has different insurance carriers, and every carrier’s range of services is different.

 Some Medicare Part C plans package dental, vision, and hearing together.
 Others offer just vision or just dental care.
 If you think Medicare Advantage could be a good fit for you, SmartMatch can help you find the best plan to suit your preferences.